 The 2020 BFIA evaluated the performance of spatial management measures at 4 different spatial scales: the whole SPRFMO Evaluated Area; bioregions as proposed by Costello et al. (2017); broad fisheries administrative units; and orange roughy fisheries management areas (FMAs) after Clark et al. (2016).
-Since the 2020 BFIA was submitted, the Commission has directed the Scientific Committee to adopt the Fishery Management Areas (Figure 56: SPRFMO Convention Area (light green) including the extent of the evaluated area under SC9-) as the appropriate scale of management for assessing the performance of spatial management areas (Para 39; CMM03-2023).
+Since the 2020 BFIA was submitted, the Commission has directed the Scientific Committee to adopt the Fishery Management Areas (Figure 57 Figure 56) as the appropriate scale of management for assessing the performance of spatial management areas (Para 39; CMM03-2023).